 In 1936, during the darkest days of the Depression, Burges founded the Victoria Foundation.
 Established through an Act of the B.C.
 Legislature, the Victoria Foundation became a registered Canadian charity and Canada’s second community foundation (after Winnipeg).
 Its first financial gift was received in April 1937 from Burges’ mother, Fannie Gadsden.
 She gave $20 “with the wish that I could afford one hundred dollars to so fine an undertaking” as she wrote in the letter enclosed with her donation.

 Fannie may have worried that her gift was small but that $20 changed a community forever.
-Seventy-five years later, the Victoria Foundation still stewards that first gift – and the many others that followed.
+Today, more than 75 years later, the Victoria Foundation still stewards that first gift – and the many others that followed.